 Image Source: Aizpurua-Olaizola et al., 2016

 Fortunately, drug-type and fibre-type plants can be crossed to provide the best of both worlds.
-Special types of marijuana (intermediate-types) have been bred to contain higher CBD concentrations.
+Special types of MJ (intermediate-types) have been bred to contain higher CBD concentrations.

 Having a greater diversity and concentration of cannabinoids in extracts may add greater value when it comes to supporting health and wellbeing.
 For example, CBD has a greater effect on cancer cell destruction when combined with THC (5).